 Special Exhibitions

-Victorian Cottage Christmas
+Victorian Cottage Summer

 A featured exhibit of the Wichita-Sedgwick County Historical Museum includes “A Wichita Cottage.”
 This exhibit authentically recreates a typical middle-class Wichita home of the late…